Finite solvable groups whose Quillen complex is Cohen-Macaulay: Introduction

 \begin{teor}[Quillen] Let $p$ be a prime number and $G=NP$ be a solvable group such that $N \trianglelefteq G$ is a $p'$-group and $P$ is a $p$-elementary abelian group.
 Then $\Delta(\mathcal{A}_p(G))$ is Cohen-Macaulay. \end{teor}

 Before continuing, let us explain some of the terminology we adopt, as it might not be fully standard.
-Let $\Gamma$ be a simplicial complex, and $r\ge 0$ an integer.
+Let $\Gamma$ be a finite simplicial complex, and $r\ge 0$ an integer.
 We say that $\Gamma$ is {\sl weakly $r$--spherical}, if $\widetilde{H}_q(\Gamma) = 0$, for all $q \ne r$; while we say that $\Gamma$ is $r$--{\sl spherical} if it has the same homotopy type of a wedge of $r$-spheres or it is contractible.
+We say that $\Gamma$ is {\sl spherical} (respectively, {\sl weakly spherical}) if there exists an integer $r \ge 0$ such that $\Gamma$ is $r$-spherical (respectively, weakly $r$-spherical).